What Are The Steps Involved in Processing The Payroll

 Missing deadlines leads to automatic penalties and interest charges.

-PAYE also includes:
+PAYE also covers:

 • Statutory Sick Pay (SSP)